Dog Bites

 We therefore work closely with the people we serve to make sure that our demand for damages covers the full range of the injuries and losses that you or your child has suffered from a dog attack.

-Arizona Statues on Dog Bites
+Arizona Statutes on Dog Bites

-Arizona has several statues that govern dog bites, including A.R.S.
+Arizona has several statutes that govern dog bites, including A.R.S.
 11-1025 on liability for dog bites through 11-1027 on provoking a dog.
 Arizona is known as a strict liability state when it comes to dog bites, which mean that the owner of the dog can be held liable for injuries and damages regardless of the owner’s negligence or knowledge of the attack.
 This is different than many states, which have a “one bite free” policy.
 In these states, the first time a dog bites someone, the owner may not be held liable for damages.
 But in Arizona, there is not such policy, and an owner can be held legally responsible no matter how many times the dog has bitten someone.
 If someone who is not the owner of the dog is present and caring for the dog at the time of the attack, the caretaker and the owner may be jointly held liable for the victim’s damages.

 Liability for Dog Bites in Arizona

-Nevertheless, there might still be some difficult legal or factual issues in
+Nevertheless, there might still be some difficult legal or factual issues in establishing an owner’s liability.
+The defendant might try to avoid paying damages on any of several grounds.

-• The dog belonged to someone else
+The dog belonged to someone else

-• Someone else was responsible for the dog at the time of the attack
+Someone else was responsible for the dog at the time of the attack

-• The victim teased or provoked the dog
+The victim teased or provoked the dog

-• The victim was trespassing.
+The victim was trespassing.

 Conclusion: